 Three of:Expand all

 Module code: HUM4058

 Module code: LIT4002

 Module code: LIT4005

 Where your course includes optional modules, these are to provide an element of choice within the course curriculum.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by timetabling requirements.
 Some restrictions on optional module choice or combinations of optional modules may apply.

 How you'll study

 If you are studying the programme on a full-time basis, you will typically be required to attend two two-hour classes each week.
 These will usually take place in the afternoon and early evening of the same day.
+This means that full-time attendance makes the course accessible for those who have other commitments to consider.
 Part-time students will typically attend one two-hour session per week in the early evening.

 Teaching will comprise a range of short lectures, skills workshops, seminar discussions and tutorials.
 There will also be opportunities for independent work-related learning and independent study, both of which will be supported by one-to-one supervision from subject specialists.